arkoblog/odp-v2-docs/docs/2c2_methodology.rst

   - What mechanism does the platform provide the users for seeking help?
 How reliable/accurate is it?

-2. **Efficiency**: This refers to an assessment of how quickly can a user arrive at what he wants from the system:
+2. **Efficiency**: This refers to an assessment of how quickly a user can arrive at what he wants from the system:

-  - Is it easy to move to different pages, different areas of pages and different state of the application?
+  - Is it easy to move to different pages, different areas of pages and different states of the application?
   - How much difference in time does it take for an experienced user to arrive at what is required as opposed to an inexperienced user?
-  - Are there automated actions running behind to reduce the users cognitive load, letting the user to work just on high level tasks?
+  - Are there automated actions running behind to reduce the users cognitive load, letting the user work just on high level tasks?
 Are they required for this platform?

 3. **Safety**: This refers to an assessment of error prone areas of the interface.
 Things like, but not limited to:

   - Do errors have a consistent behavior?
   - Does the user always know when anything unexpected or unusual happens?
-  - Are there appropriate messages or dialog box?
+  - Are there appropriate messages or dialog boxes?
   - Are suggestions and errors in plain language?

-Note: The evaluation process can run in parallel to the user sensemaking exercise.
+Note: The evaluation process can run in parallel to the user sense-making exercise.
 During contextual interviews with different potential end-users, we have also tried to encourage the end-user to get a feel for the system by actually using it.
 These observations have been thoroughly captured in detail the field notes.

 3. Consolidation and translation into system needs.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After the completion of the user sense-making and the interface evaluation phase, KLL will be working to consolidate all the feedback and inputs received from multiple sources, which comprise of, and is not be limited to:
+After the completion of the user sense-making and the interface evaluation phase, KLL will be working to consolidate all the feedback and inputs received from multiple sources, which comprise of, and is not limited to:

-1. Contextual interviews and focused group discussions in the user sense-making stage,
+1. Contextual interviews and focused group discussions in the user sense-making stage.
 2. Results from the heuristic evaluation exercise.
 3. Feedback received when demonstrating the tool to different end users.
-4. Messages received directly through the app through FB Messenger.
+4. Messages received directly through the app through our inbuilt Facebook Messenger integration.

 After this, taking into account our improved understanding of end-users, their informational needs, as well as technical abilities, we will work on identifying: